conan-io/docs/creating_packages/getting_started.rst

 This will use ``gcc`` for MyPkg and ``clang`` for the rest of the dependencies (extremely rare case).

-There are situations whereby many packages use the same option, thereby allowing you to set it's value once using patterns, like:
+There are situations whereby many packages use the same option, thereby allowing you to set its value once using patterns, like:

 .. code-block:: bash